How to Make WWWow with

 • Top-shelf security features

-• As well as the possibility to manage multiple stores centrally
+• As well as the possibility of managing multiple stores centrally

-Those plans offer much more in terms of account management and support, and they may provide you with some bespoke solutions made specially for your store.
+Those plans offer much more in terms of account management and support, and they may provide you with some bespoke solutions made especially for your store.

 In the case of such advanced plans, the price may vary according to the features included in the solution.